Frequently asked Questions:

 NO JEWELRY.
 This is a requirement imposed on us by our insurance carrier and for the safety of your child and the other players.
 You must take any hard jewelry off, including earrings and hard hair clips.
 If your child just got their ears pierced and cannot take the earrings out, you will not be permitted to play.
 The referee will prohibit you from entering the field.
 You may ask for a board member but our policy is not negotiable.
 It is no acceptable to cover up earrings with tape or band aids.
 This policy is for all practices and games.

-The current cost of the intramural program is $100 and covers the fall and spring seasons.
-You must register for both seasons.
-Interleague registration is $110.00 and includes both seasons.
+You go to the registration tab for the U3/U4 Stars Program or the U5-U8 Intramural Program, both of these programs include both the fall and spring seasons.
+U9+ Interleague registration includes both seasons as well.
 Included with your registration will be participation awards for the fall to be handed out on team/Individual picture night (usually the week after the last game in the fall) and handed to each participant by the coach on the last day of the spring season.